The Wild Ride

-The Wild Ride is a 1960 American drama film directed by Harvey Berman and starring Jack Nicholson as a rebellious punk named Johnny, of the Beat generation, who spends his days as an amateur dirt track driver in between partying and troublemaking.
-It was released by Filmgroup as a double feature with The Girl in Lovers Lane.
-The film has become part of the public domain and is considered by some to be a cult classic.
+The Wild Ride is a 1960 American drama film directed by Harvey Berman and starring Jack Nicholson as a rebellious punk named Johnny, of the Beat Generation, who spends his days as an amateur dirt track driver in between partying and troublemaking.
+It was written by Ann Porter and Marion Rothman from a story by Burt Topper.

+It was released by Filmgroup as a double feature with The Girl in Lovers Lane (1960).